Subscribe to updates

 SNB Funding Proposals 2026-27

-The Board is scheduled to consider and approve proposed schemes for Safer Neighbourhood Board (SNB) funding for the 2026-27 period.
-The specific proposals are expected to be circulated before the meeting.
+The board was scheduled to consider and approve proposed schemes for Safer Neighbourhood Board (SNB) funding for the 2026-27 financial year.
+The specific proposals were to be circulated before the meeting.

 Questions for the Superintendent for Wandsworth